-Adair, Utah Organizer
+Adair, Salt Lake City Organizer

 Adair believes in community, sentientism, and healing processes.
 They’ve been active at various times in grassroots mental health education, animal rights and vegan advocacy, disability rights, LGBT community, sexual consent education, and resistance to police brutality and racism–though they’re a software developer at their day job.
 Their current perspective on systemic issues involves an understanding of the current ecocidal, life-crushing dominant paradigm’s origins in colonization, capitalism, and an atomistic understanding of humans and things.
 They hope to live in such a way as to promote compassionate connection to self, other, and earth, and to push back against the destructive system.